 In 2016, the State of Michigan provided guidance instructing schools to allow transgender athletes to participate in accordance to their gender identity.

-The Minnesota High School Sports League (MSHSL) voted in December 2014 to open up girls’ sports to transgender student-athletes.
-The decision will take effect in the 2015-16 school year, making the state the 33rd to adopt a formal transgender student policy.
+The Minnesota High School Sports League (MSHSL) allows participation for all students consistent with their gender identity or expression in an environment free from discrimination with an equal opportunity for participation in athletics and fine arts.
+The MSHSL voted in December 2014 to open up girls’ sports to transgender student-athletes.
+The decision took effect in the 2015-16 school year, making the state the 33rd to adopt a formal transgender student policy.
 The board set out criteria for determining whether transgender students who were born male but identify as female can be eligible for girls’ teams at the nearly 500 schools in the league’s membership.
 State law already permits girls to compete in boys’ sports.
 The new process for establishing eligibility will include written statements from a student’s parents or guardians and health care professionals regarding the student’s “consistent or sincerely held gender-related identity."
 A school’s activities director will make the eligibility decision, with appeals heard by an independent hearing officer.

 Religious-affiliated private schools will be exempt from complying with the league’s new language.

 The Mississippi High School Athletic Association (MHSAA) has no policy on transgender athlete participation.

 While MHSAA has no policy, in April 2016 HB1523 passed, allowing cover for those enforcing "sex-specific policies for employee or student dress or grooming, or concerning access to restrooms, showers, dressing rooms, or locker rooms."
 This means trans athletes could be discriminated against or forced to use the rest room and locker room in alignment with the sex assigned on their birth certificate.